Manuscript PreparationMANUSCRIPT TYPES

 Brief Communications are concise descriptions of new findings of general interest.
 A Brief Communication should contain 1000 or fewer words, not counting abstract, reference list, tables, footnotes, and figure legends.
 Neither a Brief Communication nor its abstract should be divided by heads and subheads.
-(See "Figures and Tables".)
+(See "Figures and Tables.")

 Letters to the editor may express an opinion about material previously published in the Journal or express views on topics of current relevance to some aspect of cancer, but not with exclusive reference to a specific report published in a journal other than the JNCI.
 A letter should contain 500 or fewer words, not counting the reference list (seven references maximum), footnotes, and figure legend or table.
 A letter relating to work published in the Journal will ordinarily be referred to the author(s) of the original item for a response, which may be published along with the letter.
 Complete references should be given if the letter cites the work of others; if the letter comments on an item published in the Journal, that item must be included in the numbered reference list.
-(See "Figures and Tables".)
+(See "Figures and Tables.")

 A good Review provides a comprehensive overview of an area of cancer biology, epidemiology, prevention, treatment, or behavioral science.
 Although Reviews should be accessible to knowledgeable readers not expert in the subject area, Reviews should be prepared with the same rigor as a research paper reporting specific results.
 (See J Natl Cancer Inst 1997;89:3 for detailed guidelines on preparing reviews for this journal.
 A copy of the guidelines can be obtained on the Journal's Web site; note that the article on review guidelines is the third of three articles in the posted PDF file.)
 Although most Reviews are solicited by the editors, unsolicited submissions are also welcome.
 A Review should contain 6000 or fewer words, not counting abstract, reference list, tables, footnotes, and figure legends.
 (See "Figures and Tables".)

 MiniReviews are concise Reviews that highlight timely topics in oncology of major importance that are of broad interest; they can also simplify complex topics for the broad readership.
 MiniReviews are not opinion pieces and should be prepared with the same rigor as a full review or meta-analysis, reporting and synthesizing specific results into a coherent overview.
 Some MiniReviews are solicited by the editors, but unsolicited submissions are also welcome.
-A MiniReview should contain 2000 or fewer words, not counting abstract, reference list, tables, footnotes, and figure legends; it should contain 4 or fewer figures plus tables (See "Abstract" and "Figures and Tables").
+A MiniReview should contain 2000 or fewer words, not counting abstract, reference list, tables, footnotes, and figure legends; it should 4 or fewer figures plus tables (See "Abstract" and "Figures and Tables").

 Manuscript title page, the body of the manuscript, reference list, footnotes, and figure legends must be typed double-spaced.
 Tables may be single- or double-spaced, although the type must be large enough and the lines of type sufficiently well spaced to be easily read.

 The title should be brief (14 words or fewer) and, except for Editorials and Correspondence, should not be in sentence form.
 If a letter to the editor pertains to an item published in the Journal, the title of the letter should be "Re:" followed by the title of the original item.
 The title page should give the full name and affiliation of each author and the name and address of the single author to whom correspondence and/or reprint requests are to be sent.
-Include the telephone and fax numbers and e-mail address of the corresponding author.
+Include the telephone number and e-mail address of the corresponding author.
 Authors should be aware that the individual named first in a list of authors of a paper, and his/her institutional affiliation, will be the one named in any publication-related or postpublication citation or communication by the Journal concerning the paper.

 Journal policy is to avoid the use of abbreviations whenever possible.
 If abbreviations are essential, list and define them.
 Author-created abbreviations are not to be used.